 - Buy tickets for travel from Bangkok to Surat Thani.

-- Buy tickets for travel from Surat Thani Railway Station to Krabi and Ao Nang.
+- Buy tickets for travel from Surat Thani to Krabi.

-The starting point for the journey by train to Krabi is Bangkok Railway Station.
+The starting point for the journey by train from Bangkok to Krabi is Krung Thep Aphiwat Central Terminal Station (also known as Bang Sue Grand Station).

-For the second part of the journey to Krabi alight from the train at Surat Thani Railway Station to transfer to a bus to Krabi Town or Ao Nang.
+For the second part of the journey from Bangkok to Krabi alight from the train at Surat Thani Railway Station to transfer to a bus to Krabi Town or Ao Nang.

 Location of the Krabi Bus Stop

-Phantip Travel bus services from Surat Thani terminate at the Krabi Sea Pearl Travel office in Krabi Town.
+Phantip Travel bus services from Surat Thani terminate at Krabi Bus Terminal which is near Krabi Town.

 About Krabi Town